StrangeBeeCorp/docs/docs/thehive/configuration/turn-off-cortex-connector.md

-# Turn Off The Cortex Integration
+# Turn Off the Cortex Integration

 Turn off the Cortex integration if you don't use [Cortex analyzers or responders](../administration/cortex/about-cortex.md).